bloominstituteoftechnology/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a representation of an HTML document that takes the form of a tree and turns each part of the document into a node object.
 2. What is an event?
+An event is any user interaction with the web page.
 3. What is an event listener?
+An event listener is a function that executes a callback when an event occurs.
 4. Why would we convert a NodeList into an Array?
+So that we can use more advanced array methods like Map or Filter.
 5. What is a component?
+A component is a basic template for elements so that multiple elements of a similar type can be created using less code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account